+Real-time control already requires validation today, which is done via simulation.
+This will remain also with control strategies that are discovered via AI.
+Systematic uncertainties can compound if the simulations themselves are accelerated by replacing some components with surrogates, but already now the simulations for control validation are only an approximate description of the full relevant physics, and in fact surrogates of more complete physical processes may make the control-validation simulations more accurate in describing the processes that should be monitored in real time.

-While present-day tokamaks are mainly experiment-oriented machines, to explore new regimes and solutions (e.g., in confinement, heat-facing components, tritium breeding), substantial activity to develop AI methods to benefit larger machines like ITER is happening, with targeted EUROfusion funding.
+While present-day tokamaks are mainly experiment-oriented machines, to explore new regimes and solutions (e.g., in confinement, heat-facing components, tritium breeding), substantial activity to develop AI methods to benefit larger machines like ITER (an international nuclear fusion research and engineering project designed to demonstrate the feasibility of fusion power) is happening, with targeted funding from EUROfusion (a consortium of national fusion research institutes located in the European Union, the UK, Switzerland and Ukraine).
 In this context, there is increased focus on the interpretability of the models, and on the robustness and reliability of large language model (LLM) assistants.
+In line with the spirit of the FAIR-MAST releases \cite{FAIRMAST2024}, the IAEA datalake effort \cite{SinghDahle2026} aims to provide access to multi-machine data for wider development of AI models by the global community, to aid model generalisation and streamlined development through common standards, extending across magnetic-confinement and inertial-confinement frameworks.
 The field of fusion is also placing greater emphasis on smaller, lightweight models where feasible \cite{zhou2023mini}.